RahulGuptaNitro/rahulguptanitro.github.io/_posts/2019-06-09-Loco-Ladoo.md

 ## About

 It is a basic android app containing webview, back as well as refresh button.
-It also has banner ad impletation.
+It also has banner ad implementation in it.
 This app was made through Android Studio.

 I started working on this app in holiday break after my twelfth boards and published on play store.
 It has around 30,000 downloads.